 - 3 cups cooked quinoa (warm or cold)

 - ¼ cup freshly shaved parmesan cheese

 - Maple Dijon Vinaigrette, to taste

 - Preheat oven to 400°F. Line 2 baking sheets with parchment paper or silicone baking mats.

 - Cut eggplant into uniform 1 inch cubes.
-Toss with 1/2 tbsp of the olive oil half of the salt and spread onto one of the baking sheets.
-Chop kale into uniform pieces and toss with remiaing 1/2 tbsp of olive oil and salt.
+Toss with ½ tablespoon of the olive oil half of the salt and spread onto one of the baking sheets.
+Chop kale into uniform pieces and toss with remiaing ½ tablespoon of olive oil and salt.
 Spread onto other baking sheet, leaving a little room for pine nuts.
 Add pine nuts to the baking sheet with the kale.

 - Roast kale and pine nuts 10 minutes.
 Roast eggplant 20 minutes, stirring halfway through.